hazelcast/hazelcast-jet/site/docs/tutorials/custom-source.md

 the timestamps right in the source.

-Let's assume the data that will come in over the network is always in the same format as our sink's output.
+Let's assume the data that will come in over the network is always in the same as we've used so far.
 In that case we know that each line starts with a timestamp, so we could modify our source like this:

 ```java